Adult Swim Camp

-Cultivating good habits to swim freestyle at a high level begins as soon as you learn the stroke.
-Even if your swimmer is already in high school - it’s never too late to begin practicing techniques that will drastically improve their efficiency, power and times.
-Today, your swimmer will work on techniques to strengthen their bodyline, catch, kick, pull, and breathing pattern.
+It’s never too late to begin practicing techniques that will drastically improve your efficiency, power and times.
+Today, you will work on techniques to strengthen your bodyline, catch, kick, pull, and breathing pattern.

 - ROTATION: Freestyle is fastest and most efficient when a swimmer’s body is “rotating” around their spine with each stroke.
 This part of swimming freestyle has a big effect on maintaining a proper bodyline.
 Participants will practice activating their core muscles to form a powerful connection from head to toe with every stroke - resulting in faster freestyle.